-Healthy Kids Bright Futures welcomes two community navigators and a new partner to its comprehensive project.
+Healthy Kids Bright Futures welcomes two community navigators, two centers and a new partner to its comprehensive project.

 Miranda Carpenter and Micah Rose Emerson have come on board as community navigators and will support families with children in partnering early care and education centers in KCK and KCMO, respectively.
 They will conduct initial comprehensive screenings and provide ongoing family support with referrals to community resources and services.

 Carpenter comes to us from Kansas Children’s Service League.
 Her experience includes home visits with foster care families and mental health and educational based services.

 Emerson, through her work at CarePortal, has experience connecting families in crisis with area churches that can respond in real-time.